-Vicodin is a prescription painkiller that combines an opioid (hydrocodone) with an analgesic/fever-reducer (acetaminophen) to help manage moderately levels of pain.1 This medication is commonly prescribed after surgical procedures or injury, such as breaking a bone.
+Vicodin is a prescription painkiller that combines an opioid (hydrocodone) with an analgesic/fever-reducer (acetaminophen) to help manage moderate levels of pain.1 This medication is commonly prescribed after surgical procedures or injury, such as breaking a bone.
 It is not intended for long-term use.
-The Drug Enforcement Administration lists hydrocodone as a Schedule II controlled substance, meaning that though it has medical use, it also has high abuse liability.2
+The Drug Enforcement Administration (DEA) lists hydrocodone as a Schedule II controlled substance, meaning that though it has medical use, it also has high misuse liability.2

 Hydrocodone—the primary active component of Vicodin—binds to and activates opioid receptors in our bodies.
 In doing so, the perception of pain signals is decreased.
-In addition to this therapeutic effect, however, opioids like Vicodin can also result in adverse effects such as profound drowsiness, impaired cognition, slowed gastrointestinal motility and constipation, and dangerously slowed breathing.3
+In addition to this therapeutic effect, however, opioids like Vicodin can also result in adverse effects such as:3

 The Dangers of Mixing Alcohol and Vicodin

 Mixing Vicodin and alcohol may increase the risk of:3,5,6,7